lmenou/qfunleashed.nvim/README.md

 This is a simple plugin to use the vim `:make` and `:grep` command asynchronously in Neovim.

-If you do not know what those commmands are/do, I highly suggest you to type `:help quickfix<CR>`, Vim/Neovim's compiler system is a reason to simply stick with them to edit your amazing pieces of codes.
+If you do not know what those commands are/do, I highly suggest you to type `:help quickfix<CR>`, Vim/Neovim's compiler system is a reason to simply stick with them to edit your amazing pieces of codes.